FAQ’s

 The fields of expressive arts therapy, movement therapy and art as a healing force are continuing to grow, become more widely understood and recognized each year.
 Many of our graduates go on to work in a range of diverse areas – hospital settings, private clinics, colleges/universities, community health programs, as self-employed artists, movement educators/therapists, practitioners and consultants.

 Some graduates work with particular focus groups and specialize in trauma, recovery from addiction, the elderly, corporate business, children, and community service.
-The area and line of work depends on each individual, what they bring to their training from previous background and strengths, the area of expertise in which they wish to focus, and how each graduate is able to apply his or her marketing skills.
+The area and line of work depends on each individual, what they bring to their training from previous background and strengths, the area of expertise in which they wish to focus, and how each graduate is able to apply their marketing skills.

 How can I experience the Tamalpa Life/Art Process® before starting the training ?

-The best way to get familiar with Tamalpa work is to take one of our public workshops which happen throughout the year. *Note: Due to the COVID-19 pandemic, we are currently offering all public workshops online.
+The best way to get familiar with Tamalpa work is to take one of our public workshops which happen throughout the year.
 Please see our calendar for current offerings.
 Tamalpa Institute also has international branches where you might find a workshop happening in your timezone.
 Please find direct contacts for International Branches here.

 Do you have scholarships or funding?

 We typically have one or two positions available for work-study students in each training program.
 Work-study positions are awarded on a first-come, first-served basis to students who are able to demonstrate financial need.
-In exchange for assisting with hosting online training sessions, acting as the group’s contact person for the Tamalpa office, relaying administrative information to students, work-study students will receive a discount of approximately $200 towards their tuition.
+In exchange for assisting with hosting online training sessions, helping with studio set-up and clean-up during the in-person sessions at Mountain Home Studio, acting as the group’s contact person for the Tamalpa office, relaying administrative information to students, work-study students will receive a discount of approximately $400 towards their tuition.

 The Institute also encourages students to apply for grants.
 In some cases, depending on the status of the ArtCorps Scholarship fund, Tamalpa may be able to offer matching grant scholarships.